DM-Berger/kappa/notes/notes.md

 However, despite the impressive performance metrics produced by these DL models, the reproducibility of some of these results is @bouthillierUnreproducibleResearchReproducible2019

 Unfortunately, the focus on overall performance metrics like accuracies and perplexity scores ignores the question of the *consistency* or *stability* of those predictions on particular samples.
-While in some practical applications, it might not matter if sample predictions change from update to update, or with each re-tuning, in many other cases, this model drift [cite] may be unacceptable.
-In particular, any model predicting risks for human subjects (e.g. risk of defaulting on a loan, risk of developing a medical condition) should arguably
+While in some practical applications (say, recommendation systems), it might not matter if sample predictions change from update to update, or with each re-tuning, in other cases, this model drift [cite] may be unacceptable.
+In particular, any model predicting risks for human subjects (e.g. risk of defaulting on a loan, risk of developing a medical condition) should arguably be highly samplewise-consistent across updates.

+For example, in the most extreme pathological case, consider a fictional model which is consistently always 80% accurate in predicting a need for medical screening ie.e. it produces the following confusion matrix every time, on a sample of 100 subjects, 80 of which do in fact have the condition (and thus need screening), and 20 which do not:

+$$
+\begin{array}{c|cc}
+\hat{y} \setminus y & P & N \\
+\hline
+P & 70^a & 10^b \\
+N & 10^c & 10^d \\
+\end{array}
+$$

+If subjects that are given a positive test ($\hat{y} = P$) are sent in for screening, then we incorrectly send in 10 subjects, and fail to screen 10 subjects.
+We correctly do not always screen 10 subjects.
+In total, we have recommended 80 unique individuals for screening after this test.
+Let us also assume that 10 of the predictions that make up cell (a) were basically just
+lucky: i.e. only 60 subjects that will develop the condition will actually always test positive.

+Now suppose we update the model, and the "lucky" 10 subjects from cell (a) are instead swapped with those in cell (c), and also that the 10 subjects in cell (b) are this time swapped with those in cell (d).
+The confusion matrix (and thus any metric which is a summary of the confusion matrix) is unchanged, but due to the b-d swap, 10 subjects that were *correctly* not recommended for screening last time are now recommended for screening, and, because of the a-c swap, the 10 subjects that were incorrectly *not* recommended for screening do correctly get recommended for screening this time.
+Except, now, with just one model update, the model has recommended the entire population for screening!

+Now, imagine each model update, when re-applied to these *same* subjects, cycles which of the subjects contribute to each of the "10" entries a-d in the confusion matrix.

+ (i.e. , but which makes errors
+on a completely different subset of samples with each model update.
+If

 ## Related Work